visit/galaxy-docs/_includes/fuzzy-accommodation.md

 ### Call Scan
 First you call the Scan method to get perform a search.
 You will get a partial listing back describing the first set of results.
 The `SearchId` will be used in all other methods to refer back to the original search you made.
-The scan operation will examine dates around the stay (-10 days before arrival and +10  days after the selected departure), and give you bookkeys to pass to the next mehtods.
+The scan operation will examine dates around the stay (-10 days before arrival and +10  days after the selected departure), and give you bookkeys to pass to the next methods.

 ### Page through the result
 By using the Get method you will be able to page through the result.